redox-os/website/content/news/this-month-260831.md

 He also implemented local node allocation (locality of data) by default and a `libredox` API to modify NUMA allocation policies.

-## Process Priority Support Conclusion of the Scheduler Improvements RSoC project
+## Process Priority Support and The Conclusion of the Scheduler Improvements RSoC project

-Akshit Gaur implemented support for process priorities and system priority tuning, which improved general performance.
+Akshit Gaur implemented support for process priorities and did system priority tuning, which improved general performance.

 He also wrote the [last EEVDF article](https://www.redox-os.org/news/rsoc-eevdf/) giving the complete explanation after optimizations.
 Thanks a lot Akshit for the great work!